Source code for whatstk._chat

 from whatstk.utils.utils import COLNAMES_DF

-[docs] @classmethod def from_source(cls, **kwargs: Dict[str, Any]) -> None: """Load chat.
+[docs] @classmethod def from_source(cls, **kwargs: Any) -> None: # noqa: ANN401 """Load chat.
 Args: kwargs: Specific to the child class.
 Raises: NotImplementedError: Must be implemented in children. .. seealso:: * :func:`WhatsAppChat.from_source <whatstk.WhatsAppChat.from_source>` """ raise NotImplementedError

 [docs] def rename_users(self, mapping: Dict[str, str]) -> "BaseChat": """Rename users.
 This might be needed in multiple occations: - Change typos in user names stored in phone. - If a user appears multiple times with different usernames, group these under the same name (this might happen when multiple chats are merged).
 Args: mapping (dict): Dictionary mapping old names to new names, example: {'John': ['Jon', 'J'], 'Ray': ['Raymond']} will map 'Jon' and 'J' to 'John', and 'Raymond' to 'Ray'.
 Note that old names must come as list (even if there is only one).
 Returns: pandas.DataFrame: DataFrame with users renamed according to `mapping`.
 Raises: ValueError: Raised if mapping is not correct.
 Examples: Load LOREM2 chat and rename users `Maria` and `Maria2` to `Mary`. .. code-block:: python >>> from whatstk.whatsapp.objects import WhatsAppChat >>> from whatstk.data import whatsapp_urls >>> chat = WhatsAppChat.from_source(filepath=whatsapp_urls.LOREM2) >>> chat.users ['+1 123 456 789', 'Giuseppe', 'John', 'Maria', 'Maria2'] >>> chat = chat.rename_users(mapping={'Mary': ['Maria', 'Maria2']}) >>> chat.users ['+1 123 456 789', 'Giuseppe', 'John', 'Mary'] """ self_ = deepcopy(self) for new_name, old_names in mapping.items(): if not isinstance(old_names, list): raise ValueError("Old names must come as a list of str (even if there is only one).") for old_name in old_names: self_.df[COLNAMES_DF.USERNAME][self_.df[COLNAMES_DF.USERNAME] == old_name] = new_name return self_